Dharmik48/notes-react-firebase-v2.0/README.md

 $ cd notes-react-firebase-v2.0
 $ npm install

-// if you run into some
+// if you run into some vulnerabilities
 $ npm audit fix --force

 ```